eshwarRA/eshwarra.github.io/_posts/2025-09-28-Thoughts-on-Hinduism.md

 All this is what the next blog will dwell into: how hinduism was shaped by the Islamic Invasions, and colonization subsequently: how this entire period lead to the fructification—in a lot of ways—of Hindutva as it is seen now: a politico-religious entity.

+Do leave me a text if you liked my blog! :)